kubesphere-retired/ks-website/content/install/en/multi-node.md

 > Password: passw0rd

-For details, please refer to [*"KubeSphere User Guide"*](https://kubesphere.qingcloud.com)， and learn how to get started with it！
+For details, please refer to <a href="https://docs.kubesphere.io/express/zh-CN/user-case/" target="_blank">KubeSphere User Guide</a>， and learn how to get started with it！